Page Content

 Call frequency

 Your call schedule is different for each rotation.
 Mayo Clinic follows the recommendations of the Accreditation Council for Graduate Medical Education.
-Because much of the training is outpatient based, as is the clinical practice of endocrinology, many of the rotations do not require night call.
+Because much of the training is outpatient based, as is the clinical practice of endocrinology, most of the rotations do not require night call.